MatNepo/ITMO_Data_Analysis_Python/README.md

     `-- lab_4 - Monte Carlo method with comparison to analytical solutions
 ```
 All labs 1-3 have the same aim - to analyse and to make representative samples of customers to increase income

+To view solutions, open the .ipynb notebooks; other files are supplementary materials.